 In the event of any subsequent purchase, sale or transfer of Shares in the Fund through a Swiss securities dealer, in general, a Security Transfer Tax of 0.30 per cent will be levied (i.e. the full rate) in so far as the involved parties were both to be neither a registered Swiss securities dealer nor an exempt party.
 Redemption of Shares in the Fund is not subject to any Securities Transfer Tax as long as the Shares are cancelled.

-Withholding Tax based on Agreement between Switzerland and the European Union

-The European Union and Switzerland have concluded an agreement providing for measures similar to those laid down in the Directive 2003/48/EC on taxation of savings income in the form of interest payments (the "Agreement").
+Withholding Tax based on Agreement between Switzerland and the European Union those laid down in the Directive 2003/48/EC on taxation of savings income in the form of interest payments (the "Agreement").
 Based on this Agreement and the relevant guidance published by the Swiss Federal Tax Authority, the main points with regard to investment funds established outside Switzerland but distributed by Swiss paying agents are defined by the Agreement, can be summarized as follows: